 Meet the Faculty

-The Learning Design and Technology (LDT) MA and certificate programs are designed to flexibly address various professional roles and settings.
+The Learning Design & Technology (LDT) MA and certificate programs are designed to flexibly address various professional roles and settings.
 The certificate programs allow for differentiation based on your unique learning and professional interests and goals.
 Each certificate program may be completed for professional learning without pursuing the LDT MA or may be completed and combined to meet the partial requirements of our 30-credit hour online LDT MA; people may complete one or two certificates and apply--or stack--them to meet the requirements of the LDT MA, leaving only a few courses to complete for graduation.
 Each certificate may be completed in one year or less, with the LDT MA completed in two years.
 This unique approach allows you to complete relevant certificates on your way to the MA.

 The LDT certificate programs offer a way for professionals to develop specific high-demand knowledge- and skill-sets within the LDT professional community of practice, based on their own professional interests and goals.
 For example, the certificate programs are appropriate for: